Zacharias Wagenaer: Dutch East Indies

 The Great Fire of Meireki that lasted for three days and may have caused 100,000 deaths.
 Reconstruction efforts took two years, as the shogunate took the opportunity to reorganize the city according to various practical considerations.

 On 29 September 1642 he sailed for the Indies as an apprentice officer (adelborst).
-In the next year he became an assistant for the governors Antonie van Diemen and Cornelis van der Lijn; in 1646 he became under-merchant and in 1651 merchant.
+He arrived in Batavia on 17 April 1643 on the Zwaan and was soon after hired by Governor Antonie van Diemen as a copyist.
+He has been identified as the artist who between June and December 1643 copied more than 50 illustrations into the official journal of Abel Tasman's 1642-43 voyage during which Tasman was the first European to sight Tasmania, New Zealand and several islands in the Tongan Archipelago.
+In 1646 he became under-merchant and in 1651 merchant.
 Three times he became a member of the Court of Justice at Batavia.
 In 1653 he went on a mission to Canton to open up again trade relations, which proved fruitless, due to a civil war after the Fall of the Ming Dynasty.

 In 1657 he rose to the rank of opperhoofd (senior official) of the VOC at the small island in Nagasaki bay in the Japanese island of Kyushu, Dejima.
 He traveled to the capital Edo in a tributary mission and escaped from a burning city, which started on 2 March 1657.
 (There is a drawing from his hand in the Edo-Tokyo Museum.)
 In 1659, as one of the first "opperhoofden", he ordered a dinner service, consisting of 200 pieces.
 Wagener made the design of this Japanese porcelain, according to the European taste white and blue, with many flowers.

 In 1660 Wagner was involved in the peace negotiations with the sultan of Makassar.
 The port had about 2000 Portuguese traders and for years threatened the Dutch spice trade on the Moluccas.
 The next year he was head of the Public Works in Batavia.